 Once you’re confident your dog can no longer access the soap, gently pry open his mouth.
 Check for any remnants and remove them immediately.
 NEVER INDUCE VOMITING.

-Step Two: Call Your Veterinarian
+Step 2 – Call Your Veterinarian

 As soon as the soap is gone, don’t waste any more time: call your vet.
 They know your dog, and they are the best judge of what to do when her health is jeopardized.
 If the vet is not readily available, contact the ASPCA’s emergency hotline